Maskerad-rs/maskerad_stack_allocator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This library is **nightly-only** and provide:
+This Rust library is **nightly-only** and provides:
 - a **stack-based** allocator

 This allocator is a vector-like data structure, which asks **n** number of bytes from the heap when instantiated.

-When we want to allocate memory for an object with this allocator, this structure gives a **raw pointer** to the **current top of its stack**, calculate the space needed by the object and its memory-alignment, and move the current top of its stack to this offset.

 - a **double-buffered** allocator

-It is a structure holding two stack-based allocator.
+It is a structure holding two stack-based allocators.
 One is active, the other is inactive.
 When we allocate/reset with this allocator, the active stack-based allocator allocates/reset memory.
 We can swap the allocators, the inactive one becomes active.

 - a **double-ended** allocator

-It works like a stack-based allocator, but allocations can occur on both sides.
+It works like a stack-based allocator, but allocations can occur on both sides. *Technically* it doesn't work like that, but that's the idea.

+All those type of allocators are available for structures implementing the **Copy** trait **OR** the **Drop** trait.

-This library was made to **prevent memory fragmentation** when allocating memory on the heap.
+This library was made to **prevent memory fragmentation**.
+The allocators preallocate memory from the heap, and we use those allocators to create objects.

 Usage
 -----